quantrimang123/ilvpacman/doc/lua.md

 after the AUR PKGBUILD repositories are downloaded and merged.
 It runs before the clean, diff, and edit menus, and before source downloads or builds.

-Use `yay.abort("message")` for controlled policy stops without a Lua traceback.
-If a callback raises a Lua error, yay aborts the install before build work starts and includes the Lua traceback for debugging.
+Use `ilvpacman.abort("message")` for controlled policy stops without a Lua traceback.
+If a callback raises a Lua error, ilvpacman aborts the install before build work starts and includes the Lua traceback for debugging.

-Changing fields in the Lua `event` table does not change yay's internal package state.
+Changing fields in the Lua `event` table does not change ilvpacman's internal package state.
 Hooks can still edit files through Lua's normal `io` and `os` libraries; later menus and build steps will see those file changes.